 - Is it cooler on the water?

 The surface water temperature reaches about 63 degrees in the height of the summer.
 On the warmest of days, it can feel refreshing and a much needed break from the heat.
 On other days it can feel quite chilly.
 We recommend that you dress in layers so you can take off or put on what you need to feel comfortable.

 Yes!
 We often see Minke Whales and Porpoise as we navigate through the waters of Muscongus Bay.
 On rare occasion we have seen Right Whales, Humpback Whales, Fin Whales, Pilot Whales and White-sided Dolphin.
 Sorry, we do not offer Whale Watches.

 - Do you need to make reservations?

-Our peak tourist season is during the months of July and August.
-During those months we recommend reservations for all our trips.
+We recommend reservations for all our trips.
 The Monhegan Island Ferry and the Puffin Watch require reservations well in advance of your trip.
-For our other trips reservations can be made a few days ahead of time or even the morning of your trip.
-During the spring and fall, weekends become quite busy and we suggest advanced reservations on those days.
+For our other trips, reservations can be made a few days ahead of time or even the morning of your trip.

 - Is the boat handicap accessible?